b1ndark/project4/README.md

 5. Give your app a name and select the location
 6. Once created, the app dashboard will open.
 7. Select Settings tab
-8. Go down to Config Vars and add to Key "PORT" and to value "8000"
+8. Go down to Config Vars
+    - add to Key "PORT" and to value "8000"
+    - add to key "CLOUDINARY_URL" and to value "add your cloudinary url"
+    - add to key "DATABASE_URL" and to value "add your Postgres url"
+    - add to key "SECRET_KEY" and to value "add your secret key"
 9. Next go to Buildpacks and add "heroku/python" and "heroku/nodejs"

     - Make sure they are in this order first "heroku/python" and then in second "heroku/nodejs"